tduretz/Landslides_ANN/README.md

 Finally, a 3D model was constructed and can be visualised using [ParaView](https://www.paraview.org/):

 <img src="images/Paraview_model2_Leman.png" width="400" /> <img src="images/Paraview_model2_VS.png" width="400" />

+This problem can also be adressed using the classifiers available from the [MLJ](https://juliapackages.com/p/mlj) library, see an example of application [there](https://github.com/luraess/ml-landslide).